Beta representations with minimal average digit: Results

-In Fig.~\ref{f:dbar} we also provide a numerical upper bound.
+In Figure~\ref{f:dbar} we also provide a numerical upper bound for $\bar{d}^{(bdd)}(\beta)$.
 This is obtained as follows.
 For each $\beta$, consider digit sequences of length $k$ for $k\leq 12$.
 These are enumerated in increasing order of digit sum.
-When the beta representations corresponding to these digit sequences cover the unit interval with gap at most $\beta^{-k}$ then any $u\in[0,1)$ can be represented using these digit sequences and we have an upper bound for $\bar{d}(\beta)$.
+When the beta representations corresponding to these digit sequences cover the unit interval with gap at most $\beta^{-k}$ then we can construct a beta representation for any $u\in[0,1)$ using these sequences, $k$ digits at a time.
+With $d_0=\lfloor u\rfloor$, this then gives the same average digit for $u\in\mathbb{R}_{>0}$ and we have an upper bound for $\bar{d}^{(bdd)}(\beta)$.

 An efficient method of checking coverage is to divide the unit interval into bins of size $\beta^{-k}$ and record the minimum and maximum value in each bin.
 If all bins are occupied and the gap between the maximum of one bin and the minimum of the next is at most $\beta^{-k}$ then coverage is obtained.
 If the digit sequences vary by one in the final digit, the gap is exactly $\beta^{-k}$.
 Otherwise a small tolerance on the gap size is needed to avoid round off errors.
 This is taken to be $10^{-14}$, somewhat greater than the limit of double precision ($2^{-53}\approx 10^{-16}$).

 The number of digit sequences $\{d_j\}_{1\leq j\leq k}$ with $d_j\geq 0$ and $\sum_jd_j\leq\lfloor k\bar{d}\rfloor$ is equal to

 for $k=12$ and $\bar{d}=3$.